 Dairy production has long been an important part of American and Arkansas agriculture.
 Milk and other dairy products from cows and goats remains a staple in the diets of most Americans, however, over the course of the past two decades, fluid milk consumption per capita has declined, and sales of low-fat milk have increased relative to whole milk.
 Dairy farmers have faced a variety of challenges that have led to a decline in dairy operations in Arkansas.

 Arkansas Dairy Facts

-- In the state of Arkansas, there are around 65 licensed dairy herds.
+- In the state of Arkansas, there are close to 30 licensed dairy herds.

 - The size of the dairy farming industry in Arkansas makes it the 46th largest milk-producing state in the United States.